RBGKew/bioinfo-utils/docs/kewhpc.md

 ## Log in
 ### From Windows
+Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which should alrerady be installed on Kew laptops.

-Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), enter kewhpc into the hostname box
+enter kewhpc into the hostname box

 Enter "yes" or "y" if asked to confirm adding KewHPC to hosts list.